Leccinum scabrum - Brown Birch Bolete

 Leccinum scabrum is a very common mushroom, but that doesn't mean that its identification is easy.
 As with all members of this deceptively difficult group, confident differentiation of the various Leccinum species requires study of both macroscopic and microscopic features.

-Various forms of this bolete were formerly treated as separate species - for example Leccinum rigidipes, Leccinum avellaneum and Leccinum roseofractum, but molecular studies have not supported these differentiations.
-For example a pale-capped form was classified as Leccinum avellaneum.
-(Occasionally you may even come across a 'Brown' Birch Bolete whose cap is almost pure white!)
+Various forms of this bolete were formerly treated as separate species - for example Leccinum rigidipes, Leccinum avellaneum and Leccinum roseofractum - but molecular studies have not supported these differentiations at species level.
+A pale-capped form was - Classified as Leccinum avellaneum (J. Blum) Bon.
+This is a very variable mushroom, and just occasionally you may come across a 'Brown' Birch Bolete whose cap is almost pure white!

 Identification guide